-2 teaspoons olive oil
+1 tablespoon olive oil

 4 garlic cloves, minced

-**Please use all organic ingredients wherever possible*
+*Please use organic ingredients wherever possible*